-Performance Targets (as agreed with Ministry) Performance Remediation Strategies (if requirement or target not met) 6.
-15 collection events 5 collection events Significant costs associated with these events resulted in TSBC amending its approach as outlined in Section 4 .
-Unfortunately, with the approach involving a partnership with schools, the 2014 BC-wide school teachers strike resulted in planned events not being held.
-To date in 2015, TSBC has already held or scheduled 14 events, with plans to exceed that number by year end.
-7. Report on measures taken to reduce abandoned waste Submitted - please see Appendix E N/A 8.
-Less than 24 legitimate collection complaints from retailers and generators 5 legitimate collection complaints received This equates to 0.01% of the 3,510 registered retailer and scrap tire generator sites and substantiates the Collection Rate result of ~100% (please see Section 7) N/A 9.
-Less than 12 consumer complaints No complaints received N/A 10 .
-Under \$5 / PTE program cost Passenger Tire Equivalent \$4.95 / PTE N/A 11 .
-To ensure program stability, no less than 6 months of operational cost in reserve As of December 31, 2014, TSBC had approximately 7 months of current operational cost in reserve N/A

-Performance Targets (as agreed with Ministry) Performance Remediation Strategies (if requirement or target not met) 12.
-At least one update to the GHG inventory report between 2013 and 2017 No report planned or conducted in 2014 N/A Delivery of OTR Tire Processing Options Report to Ministry by July 1, 2014 off-the-road Submitted - please see Appendix D N/A
+Performance Targets (as agreed with Ministry) Performance Remediation Strategies (if requirement or target not met) 7.
+Report on measures taken to reduce abandoned waste Submitted - please see Appendix E N/A 8.
+Less than 24 legitimate collection complaints from retailers and generators 4 legitimate collection complaints received This equates to 0.1% of the 3,601 registered retailer and scrap tire generator sites and substantiates the Collection Rate result of ~100% (please see Section 7) N/A 9.
+Less than 12 consumer complaints No complaints recorded N/A 10 .
+Under \$5 / PTE program cost Passenger Tire Equivalent \$4.59 / PTE N/A 11 .
+To ensure program stability, no less than 6 months of operational cost in reserve As of December 31, 2015, TSBC had approximately 7 months of current operational cost in reserve N/A 12 .
+At least one update to the GHG inventory report between 2013 and 2017 No report planned or conducted in 2015 N/A 13 .
+Delivery of OTR Processing Options Report to Ministry by July 1, 2015 Submitted - please see Appendix D N/A